拯救大象:肯尼亚小伙伴的中国行日记(二)

 <p class="p2">

 Many thoughts run through my mind at the memory of this experience.
-First, I wish to corroborate a Chinese current saying concerning this issue, which is that the ivory price is &#8220;not high.&#8221; Because ivory is sold in this market with all these other gems, in comparison, its price is rather low.
+First, I wish to corroborate a Chinese current saying concerning this issue, which is that the ivory price is “not high.”
+Because ivory is sold in this market with all these other gems, in comparison, its price is rather low.
 The only difference I know, is that it has a high potential for price increase compared to the rest, wherein lies the first problem.
 Second, I wish to make an admission: walking through this market, all I saw was stones.
-Even I who works with elephants every day found it difficult to make the connections between this white stone &#8211; among green, blue, orange, yellow and red ones &#8211; and it&#8217;s origins.
-[Perhaps those who make a living bashing the &#8220;unfeeling&#8221; people who sell this need to take a trip here so we can speed along our quest for a common understanding.]
+Even I who works with elephants every day found it difficult to make the connections between this white stone – among green, blue, orange, yellow and red ones – and it’s origins.
+[Perhaps those who make a living bashing the “unfeeling” people who sell this need to take a trip here so we can speed along our quest for a common understanding.]
 I now see how complex this issue is, to recognize that out of all these colors thrown together, only one is the proof of killing.
 In this, I almost despair.

 </p>